 Wellbeing for Seniors

-It stands to reason that if you are in the best physical shape you can be, you’ll maintain your independence as long as possible.
-Likewise for being in good emotional and mental health.
+It stands to reason that if you are in the best physical shape you can be, you’ll maintain independent living for as long as possible in good emotional and mental health.

 Older adults are at an increased risk for experiencing depression.Centers for Disease Control and Prevention

-To that end, walking and other forms of physical exercise not only keep your body stronger, but are good for your mental and emotional state.
+To that end, walking and other forms of regular exercise not only keep your body stronger, but are good for your mental and emotional state.

-- There are several exercises you can do to improve your strength and balance, such as standing on one leg or walking a straight line (hold on to a stable, sturdy object for these!).
+- There are several exercises you can add to your daily routine to improve your strength and balance, such as standing on one leg or walking a straight line (hold on to a stable, sturdy object for these!).

-- Other good options are swimming, water aerobics, chair yoga, and exercise programs (like Silver Sneakers at the YMCA) that are tailored to seniors.
+- Other good physical exercise options are swimming, tai chi, water aerobics, chair yoga, and exercise programs (like Silver Sneakers at the YMCA) that are tailored to the senior community.

 - Walking with a friend or with a walking group is also great for keeping social connections (which helps with emotional balance), boosting stamina, and may help combat physical pain.